Fluffernuttersandwich/Smorgasbord/README.md

 - YOU for reading this.

-- - Users like you who provide feedback, endorse mods on Nexus, and help troubleshoot bugs.
+- - Users like you who provide feedback, endorse mods on Nexus, provide other members with assistance, and help troubleshoot bugs.

 - JanuarySnow from the Wabbajack Discord: Thank you for all of your assistance, patience, and time in making 7DtD compatible with Wabbajack.
 MVP!